Kala Namak (Black Salt), Rock Salt (Sendha Namak) and Table Salt - Medicinal and Other Uses

 Strain ground rock salt in a muslin cloth.
 Mix 1 part of this salt with 4 parts mustard oil.
 Brush and massage teeth and gums with this daily for relief.
 This also relieves tooth pain and sensitiveness of the teeth.

 Put 1/2 tsp in 1/2 tsp honey and lick.

 - Roast salt on a pan till it turns brown.
 Dose for children 1/2 tsp and for adults 1 tsp mixed well in a glass of hot water taken before the time the fever strikes.
-Take on empty stomach.
-It prevents the fever from coming on and even if it comes it is a low level fever.
+Take on an empty stomach.
+It prevents the fever from coming on and even if it comes it is a low-level fever.

 Take for 2 to 3 days.